Shivam1910/Hangman-react-/README.md

 # Bye! 👋

 HOPE U LIKE THIS PROJECT PLEASE!
-IF YOU ARE USING THIS CODE PLEASE GIVE **HAMZA ZAIDI** SOME CREDITS BY LIKE & GIVE A HEART!!! 😃👍💛
+IF YOU ARE USING THIS CODE PLEASE GIVE **SHIVAM SHRIVASTAVA** SOME CREDITS BY LIKE & GIVE A HEART!!! 😃👍💛